bigsnarfdude/guide-to-data-mining/README.md

 ###The Ancient Art of the Numerati
 ________________________________

-iPython Notebook of the Guide to Data Mining http://guidetodatamining.com/
+Collection of iPython Notebooks of the Guide to Data Mining http://guidetodatamining.com/

 ##Welcome
 A guide to practical data mining, collective intelligence, and building recommendation systems by Ron Zacharski